Kim Carnes: Early life

 Kim Carnes was born on July 20, 1945, in Los Angeles.
 Her father, James Raymond Carnes, was an attorney and her mother was a hospital administrator.
 Kim Carnes knew she would be a singer and songwriter from the age of three, despite the fact that she was not born into a musical family.
 "My mother didn't get my career, and my father, who was an attorney, didn't think singing and writing was even a job."
-As a four-year-old, Carnes "married" her next-door neighbor musician David Lindley.
-She grew up in Pasadena, California and graduated from San Marino High School in 1963.

 Career

-1962–1974: Early career and first studio album
+Early solo career and first studio album

-Kim Carnes was a songwriter and performer from an early age.
-After writing songs for many years, Carnes signed her first publishing deal in 1962 with producer Jimmy Bowen.
-During this period, she shared demo-recording time with Bowen's other writers, including Don Henley, Glenn Frey, and J.D.
-Souther.
-Carnes also sang "Nobody Knows", written by Mike Settle, which was featured in the end credits of the 1971 film Vanishing Point.
+Kim Carnes signed her first publishing deal with producer Jimmy Bowen.
+During this period, she shared demo-recording time with Bowen's other writers, including Don Henley, Glenn Frey, and JD Souther.
+Carnes also sang "Nobody Knows", written by Mike Settle, which was featured prominently in the 1971 film Vanishing Point.
 The film also featured Carnes' first cut as a songwriter, "Sing Out for Jesus", which was recorded by Willie Mae "Big Mama" Thornton.

-Also in 1971, she and Mike Settle again worked with Bowen to create the bubblegum pop studio group The Sugar Bears.
-The album Presenting the Sugar Bears and three singles were released with the song "You Are the One", reaching No. 83 on the Billboard charts.
+After signing with Amos Records, her first solo album Rest on Me was released in 1971.
+It was produced by Jimmy Bowen.

-In the early 1970s, Carnes and husband Dave Ellingson co-wrote several songs with David Cassidy who was then at the peak of his career as an international idol.
-Carnes toured the world with Cassidy as an opening act with her husband.
+In the early 1970s, Carnes and husband Dave Ellingson co-wrote several songs with David Cassidy, who was then at the peak of his career as an international idol.
+Carnes and Ellingson toured the world with Cassidy as an opening act.
 Cassidy's albums Rock Me Baby, Dreams are Nuthin' More than Wishes, and Cassidy Live! include several songs penned by Carnes along with Ellingson and Cassidy.
 Carnes also provided backing vocals for these albums.

-After signing with Amos Records, her first solo album Rest on Me was released in 1971.
-It was produced by Jimmy Bowen.